 October 17, 1996: Apple launches its Performa 6360 Mac in North America, sold elsewhere as the Power Macintosh 6300/160.

 An impressive multimedia Mac, the Performa 6360 comes bundled with a TV/video card.
 It also lets users make phone calls, listen to CDs, and watch television — all of which seemed amazingly futuristic at the time.
 As Macs went, it was pretty affordable, too.

 The Performa 6360 used the same case as the previous year’s Performa 6200.
 However, Apple vastly improved the computer’s insides.
 The Mac came with a new “Alchemy” motherboard with 64-bit data path and 64-bit DIMM RAM, PCI slot and 160 MHz 603e CPU.
 It also boasted an eight-speed CD-ROM drive, 28.8K modem and color CRT monitor.

 The 1996 Performa Macs jump out at me for a reason that’s not particularly common with Apple products — and certainly wasn’t at the time.
 That reason?
 A surprisingly low price point, which made them a good choice for people looking for an affordable multimedia computer.

 However, the Performa 6360 shipped for just $1,499, which made it cheap even when compared to far-less-able PCs of the era.
 “These Performas represent the best price/performance value in either PCs [or Macintoshes],” analyst Tim Bajarin said at the time.

 The tradeoff?
 Performas still tended to be underpowered, although the 160 MHz 6360 considerably outperformed its predecessors.
-Certainly, it wasn’t the high-spec Mac that some pro-level users would have needed at the time.
+Certainly, it wasn’t the high-spec Mac that some pro-level users needed at the time.
 But as far as a home Macintosh that would blow away your friend’s PC went?
 This machine was a winner.

 Do you remember the Performa 6360?
 Leave your comments below.